chenx010/CKNMFAlgorithm/README.md

 use examples by 3 steps:

-step1: run main_test.m   % This is the main test file used to record the classification results of each algorithm
+step1: run maintest.m   % This is the main test file used to record the classification results of each algorithm

 step2: run Plotacc.m      % Visualize classification results

 step3: run Plotdata.m    % Visualize CMC